No Products in the Cart

 It’s tempting to punish a “bad dog,” but reward-based training has been proven to be more effective in achieving behavioral change.

 Our dogs want to please us.
 When we reward them, they learn to anticipate rewards.
-They behave even better, seeking additional rewards.
+They behave even better, seeking additional reward.
 The good behavior perpetuates more good behavior!

 When we punish dogs, they get fearful of us.
 They might take out aggression at other times, such as destroying furniture when we are not home or going to the bathroom indoors (even though they’re potty trained).